agrc/gis.utah.gov/_posts/2020-05-26-exploring-the-open-sgid-a-brief-tutorial-using-open-source-python-tools.md

 ### Python Notebook and Libraries

 The rest of this blog will walk you through a few examples of how easy it can be to pull SGID data into Python to perform analysis or create simple maps.
 These basic building blocks, combined with a little gumption and googling, can put you well on your way to performing whatever analysis you desire.
 A link to the Jupyter notebook in Google Colab is also included, so you can run the code yourself and build upon it.
-Following Python libraries will be used in this tutorial:
+The following Python libraries will be used in this tutorial:

 -   [Psycopg2](https://www.psycopg.org/) - A PostgreSQL/PostGIS client for Python
 -   [GeoPandas](https://geopandas.org/) - An open source Python project for working with geospatial data